Data Controller (“the Company”): Acorn Synergie UK Ltd (incorporating Acorn Recruitment Ltd and Acorn Rail Ltd)

 Who has access to your personal information?

-The Company may also share your personal information with third-party service providers (and their designated agents), including:
+The Company may also share your personal information with third parties, including:

 The Company may also share your personal information with other third parties in the context of a potential sale or restructuring of some or all of its business.
 In those circumstances, your personal information will be subject to confidentiality undertakings.